Religion and Medicine in the wake of COVID-19 Disaster in India

 The mess at the time can be read from the poetry on the back of the monument.
 Rats mixed with cotton imported from India, where plague is endemic, are considered to be a major source of infection.
 The plague epidemic occurred at the dawn of the globalization of the global economy, and had a great impact on the world.
 In India, labor shortages caused the cotton industry to be hit hard.
 The global spread of logistics has expanded the infected area.

 At that time, most of the world’s logistics was by sea, but now the world has a network of airlines.
 In the case of plague, the mouse was disposed of, but since the new virus infects from person to person, it is not possible to take such a response, and in order to cut off contact between people.
 People have no choice but to take the target distance.
-It is difficult in India, which is a population-rich country, and it is extremely difficult in India, which is also a religious power.
+It is difficult in India, which is a population-rich country, and it is extremely difficult in India, which is also a religious power. - Expanded infection in the whole lockout.

 The first confirmed coronavirus infection in India was January 30th.
 He was a student who returned from Wuhan, China to Kerala in southern India.
 India immediately took strict preventive measures to stop the spread of the infection.
 The Immigration Bureau announced on February 27 that it will suspend the entry visa issued to Japanese in the airport.
 On March 2, WHO (World Health Organization) listed Japan as one of the “most concerned countries,” and the next day, the Indian government took the extraordinary step of invalidating issued immigration visas.
 The infection of Indian crewmembers on the cruise ship “Diamond Princess” anchored at Yokohama Port was widely reported in India.